 BEC & Phishing Attacks on Merchants

-BEC and phishing attacks are not channel-specific.
-They target your back-office operations regardless of whether you're CP or CNP.
-Wire fraud, payroll redirect, and vendor impersonation work the same whether you run retail stores or an e-commerce site.
+BEC and phishing aren't channel-specific.
+They hit your back office whether you're CP or CNP.
+Wire fraud, payroll redirect, and vendor impersonation work the same in a retail store or an e-commerce site.

 What Makes BEC Different